Template for CorelDraw

 After downloading them, open CorelDRAW the template you prefer, as you would with a normal file.
 Then start drawing your project.

-You can draw for the laser cutting in one of five different material formats:
+You can design for laser cutting in one of five different material formats:

 181 x 181 mm

 384 x 384 mm